-The fellows also work in close collaboration with the director and medical director of the Missouri Regional Poison Control Center (PCC).
-At the PCC, the fellow assists with reviewing the protocols and lecturing tot he SPIs.
+The fellows work in close collaboration with the executive director and medical director of the Missouri Poison Center.
+At the poison center, fellows assist with reviewing the protocols and educating the specialists in poison information (SPIs).
 They also assist in case review and are available to take call and assist the SPIs with any challenging cases.
-In their downtime, the fellow can work on scholarly activity or preparing lectures in their office at the PCC.
-This is in addition to their office at Barnes Jewish Hospital where they have access to a full toxicology library.
+In their downtime, the fellow can work on scholarly activity or preparing lectures for staff at the poison center.

-Every week, there is a formal didactic session.
-The session is attended by the toxicology faculty, SPIs from the PCC, and the toxicology service from Saint Louis University School of Medicine.
+In addition to daily didactics, every week, there is a formal didactic session.
+The session is attended by the toxicology faculty, SPIs from the poison center, the toxicology service from Saint Louis University School of Medicine, and occasionally toxicologists from Bayer.
 At this session, we review both classic journal articles and recently published articles.
-One week of the month is dedicated to reviewing chapters in Goldranks and one week is reserved for occupational toxicology.
-Dr. Tom Kibby, an occupational physician, leads didactics that week.
-The rotators also educate the fellow with their weekly presentation and end of rotation projects which serve to cover parts of the curriculum that are outside of the typical exposures that we evaluate and treat.
-Fellows participate in or present:
+One week of the month is dedicated to reviewing chapters in Goldfrank’s Toxicologic Emergencies and one week is reserved for occupational toxicology.
+Dr. Tom Kibby, an occupational medicine physician, leads the occupational toxicology curriculum.
+The rotators also educate the fellows with their weekly presentations and end of rotation projects which serve to cover parts of the curriculum that are outside of the typical exposures that we evaluate and treat.
+We also participate in:

 - ACMT Grand Rounds

-- Lecture to other groups on campus and at regional meetings
+- Lectures to other groups on campus and at regional meetings

 - P and T committee meetings

-We generally accept fellows who have completed an EM, Internal Medicine, pediatrics or occupational medicine residency but all residents are welcome to apply.
-This is a two year program and pay is competitive as it goes beyond the standard PGY level system.
-The program also pays for the fellow to attend the North American Clinical Congress of Toxicology and the American College of Medical Toxicology Annual Scientific Meeting.
-This is in addition to the CME money that they receive.
+We generally accept fellows who have completed an Emergency Medicine, Internal Medicine, or Pediatrics residency.
+We have also accepted applicants from Occupational Medicine in the past.
+Medical Toxicology is a two-year program and pay is competitive with starting salary being set based on PGY level.
+The program also pays for the fellow to attend the North American Clinical Congress of Toxicology and the American College of Medical Toxicology Annual Scientific Meeting each year.
+This is in addition to the fellowship allowance that they may receive.
+Our fellows also have a large, shared office with their own computer and space.
 In addition, we do place an emphasis on fellow life to make sure that they enjoy their time inside and outside of the hospital.
-Interested applicants should send Dr. Evan S. Schwarz an updated CV, three letters of recommendation (including one from their program director), and a personal statement describing they are interested in medical toxicology.
+Interested applicants should send Dr. Evan Schwarz an updated CV, three letters of recommendation (including one from their program director), and a personal statement describing why they are interested in medical toxicology.